Rosemont College requires a minimum of 120 credits to graduate with a bachelor's degree.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

 ✅ Rosemont College has distance learning options for students who are interested in taking classes online.

 ✅ Rosemont College offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

-Each branch of the miltary has its own ROTC program, but not every program is available at every university.
+Each branch of the miltary has its own ROTC program, but not every program is available at every school.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.

 Rosemont College does not have any ROTC programs.

-See what others are saying about Rosemont College in the College Confidential forums.
+Join the conversation about about Rosemont College in the College Confidential forums.

 Tuition and Fees

-Claim your page to customize your profile and connect with students!Claim Free Account
+Claim your page to customize your profile and connect with students!